Best Diet for High Blood Pressure Patients: An Indian Perspective

 Managing hypertension through diet is not about deprivation — it is about making smarter choices within the framework of Indian cuisine.
 The traditional Indian thali, with its dal, sabzi, roti, salad, and dahi, is already close to the ideal balanced meal.
 Small adjustments can make a significant difference.

-If you have hypertension and would like a personalized diet and treatment plan, book a consultation for a comprehensive evaluation.
+If you have hypertension and would like a personalized diet and treatment plan, book an appointment for a comprehensive evaluation, or learn more about my internal medicine services.

 This article is for informational purposes only and does not constitute medical advice.
 Always consult your physician before making significant dietary changes, especially if you are on blood pressure medications.